ceezyyy/leetcode/Tree, Binary Tree, BST/practice.md

-# Practice for Binary Tree
+# Practices for Binary Tree

 Table of Contents
 -----------------